Skip to content

 #How do I tell the difference between backlight and display flickering?

-Backlight flickering affects the entire screen uniformly.
-You’ll see the whole image pulse brighter and dimmer in a steady rhythm, especially at lower brightness settings.
-Display flickering shows up as partial artifacts, horizontal lines, or distortion in specific screen areas.
-Backlight issues typically respond to brightness adjustments, while display flickering points to T-Con or cable problems.
+Backlight flickering affects the entire screen uniformly, with the whole image pulsing brighter and dimmer in a steady rhythm, especially at lower brightness settings.
+Display flickering shows up as partial artifacts, horizontal lines, or distortion confined to specific screen areas rather than the full image.
+Backlight issues typically respond to brightness adjustments and picture mode changes; display flickering points to T-Con board or ribbon cable problems that won’t improve no matter how you adjust the picture settings.